taoyingsong/redux-toolkit-with-saga/README.md

 1. This package integrate Saga into RTK, you can use Saga like Demo.(The structure is a little like [Dva](https://dvajs.com/guide/)) <br />
-2. This package is especially suitable for large projects that need to be gradually transformed.( You can collect the Watchers returned in the return value, and then inject it into Saga)
+2. This package is especially suitable for large projects that need to be gradually transformed.( You can collect the callEffects from the return values and use as needed)

 # API:
 ## Parameters